Continental Classroom: Season 3: Mathematics

-The Contemporary Mathematics course that began in fall 1960 was divided in two ways: each week, the Monday, Wednesday, and Friday classes were for college students and the Tuesday and Thursday classes for teachers; and in addition, the first half of the course was Modern Algebra, taught by John Kelley of Berkeley and Julius J. Hlavaty of DeWitt Clinton High School, New York, respectively, and the second Probability and Statistics, taught by Frederick Mosteller, chairman of the department of statistics at Harvard University, and Paul Clifford of Montclair State College.
+The Contemporary Mathematics course that began in fall 1960 was divided in two ways: each week, the Monday, Wednesday, and Friday classes were for college students and the Tuesday and Thursday classes for teachers; and in addition, the first half of the course was Modern Algebra, taught by John Kelley of Berkeley and Julius H. Hlavaty of DeWitt Clinton High School, New York, respectively, and the second Probability and Statistics, taught by Frederick Mosteller, chairman of the department of statistics at Harvard University, and Paul Clifford of Montclair State College.
 The number of institutions offering credit for the course rose that year; probability was not commonly offered at the time.
 Exams were mailed out to participating institutions.
 According to Mosteller, more than 75,000 students took the probability and statistics course for credit at 320 colleges.
 Some high schools also gave credit for it.
 Gottfried Noether, then at Boston University, helped develop the course and administer it at the institutional level.